 Join a red tent circle (or create your own!)
 Go together, or start a girls group a girl’s red tent, encourage your daughters friends to get together for their own red tent and talk about girls issues, encourage them to share with each other what they know – what magazines they have read, their menarche experiences, what is their relationship with their mum, their relationship with their bodies, what they agree with and what they disagree with.
 Have a menarche ceremony to honour the young woman who could become a mother.
 Do it any way she wishes!

 Reach for information online, attend a red tent, watch films like ‘The Moon Inside You’, or ‘Things We Don’t Talk About’ with your daughter, get excited about her moon-time, speak to her about what she would like to happen when the time comes.
 Finally, sign up to the next annual DeAnna L’am Red Tent Summit and listen to all the amazing speakers out there, encourage your daughters to do the same.

 For more information advice and tips about how we can help our young women at menarche, click here.

-This page was created by compiling my notes of some of the ideas and thoughts of Indigo Bacal, Elena Sofia Zambrano, Rachael Hertogs, Brooke Medicine Eagle, Suzanne McQueen, red tent Gwynedd and DeAnna L’am.
-I would like to extend my thanks to them for sharing their knowledge in the incredible videos in DeAnna L’am’s red tent series, 2015.
+This page was created by compiling my notes with some of the ideas and thoughts of Indigo Bacal, Elena Sofia Zambrano, Brooke Medicine Eagle, Suzanne McQueen, Red Tent Gwynedd and DeAnna L’am.
+I would like to extend my thanks to them for sharing their knowledge in the incredible videos in DeAnna L’am’s red tent series in 2015.